AnTareS11S/kickzone/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`.
 5. Submit a pull request.

-## License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the `LICENSE` file for more details.

 ## Support
-For any questions or issues regarding kickZone, feel free to [open an issue](https://github.com/your_username/kickZone/issues) on GitHub.
+For any questions or issues regarding kickZone, feel free to [open an issue](https://github.com/AnTareS11S/kickZone/issues) on GitHub.

 ## Acknowledgements
 - This project was inspired by the need for a comprehensive soccer management solution.
-- Special thanks to all contributors who have helped improve kickZone.

 ## Stay in Touch
-- Follow us on [Twitter](https://twitter.com/kickZone) for updates and announcements.
-- Join our [Discord community](https://discord.gg/kickZone) to chat with other users and contributors.
+- Connect with me on LinkedIn (https://www.linkedin.com/in/krzysztof-zieli%C5%84ski-84267a202/)